nautobot/nautobot/nautobot/docs/configuration/index.md

 ## Changing the Configuration

 Configuration settings may be changed at any time.
-However, the WSGI service (e.g. Gunicorn) must be restarted before the changes will take effect.
+However, the WSGI service (e.g. uWSGI) must be restarted before the changes will take effect.
 For example, if you're running Nautobot using `systemd:`

 ```
 $ sudo systemctl restart nautobot